wujosephjw/multi-playerVR/README.md

    1. Get the Oculus and Controller ready
    2. Clone this repo
    3. Open the project in Unity
-   4. Open the Multi-player scene
+   4. Open the /multi-player Scene Scene
    5. Build and run the project
    6. Enjoy!